 RFI whether in your stereo, telephone, smoke detectors or your neighbors electronics require a different approach using ferrite toroids or clamp on ferrites.
 Mix 31 or as some call it 31 material, is excellent when used to suppress this type of RFI and is highly recommended.
 QST has published a very good short article that will help you understand how radiated RF enters your electronics and how they should be suppressed.
 It can be accessed using this link.

 This is why use of a mix 43 for HF applications is almost always a mistake.Balun and Unun Core SelectionTransmitting balunsOccasionally errors are made regarding core selection and this especially includes baluns, where on occasion some very strange ideas surface.
 One rather odd but somewhat popular idea is that adding a mixture of core types will allow both [...]

 As with most equipment, we have become accustomed to determining our needs relative to power handling capability and the output power being used.
 However, when it comes to baluns and ununs, this rating or capability should not be used as a primary decision maker.
 The reasons for this are many and varied but [...]

-At least once a week we receive a request a for high ratio balun to manage the transition from high impedance open wire feedline to a coax feedline.
-This is a common misconception and when using a loop, doublet or double extended Zep (and several others) for multiband operation will result in "operational frustration".
-This is because any [...]
+At least once a week we receive a request a for high ratio balun (6:1, 9:1, 12:1) to manage the transition from high impedance ladder line / open wire feedline to coax.
+This is a common misconception and when using a loop, doublet or double extended Zep (and several others) for multiband operation will result in "operational frustration". [...]